getrambo/apps-script-tutorial/README.md

 ## Overview

-Content developers use applications such as Microsoft PowerPoint and Google Slides to create presentations.
+Content developers use applications such as Google Slides to create presentations.
+Google Slides is similar in functionaltiy to Microsoft Powerpoint.

 Within Google Slides, you can automate content development tasks using Google Apps Script.